-The slide-out-room feature is actuated by a screen on the Spyder Control System (Figure 10-1).
-The switch must be manually held down in the desired position (i.e., either "in" or "out") to activate the desired action of the slideout room and continue to be held down until the desired action is concluded.
-Releasing the switch before the slide-out is fully extended or retracted will stop the slideout.
+The slide-out-room feature is actuated by a screen on the Spyder Controls System (the third button down on the left of the control) (Figure 10-1).
+The switch must be manually held down in the desired position (either IN or OUT) to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.